-To enable collisions between a 3D model and users of your scene, you must create a new object to serve as a collider.
+To enable collisions between a 3D model and users of your scene, you must give the model colliders.
 Without a collider, players are able to walk through models as if they weren’t there.
-For performance reasons, colliders usually have a much simpler geometry than the model itself.
+Colliders are also required to make an object respond to the player’s pointer events or to block them, or to be intersected by raycasts or block them.
+For performance reasons, colliders are often modeled separately as a simpler invisible geometry that has less vertices than the visible geometry.

 For an object to be recognized by a Decentraland scene as a collider, all it needs is to be named in a certain way.
 The object’s name must include the the suffix “_collider” at the end.

-For example, to create a collider for a tree, you can create a simple box object surrounding its trunk.
+For example, to create a collider for a lamp post you can create a simple box object surrounding its trunk.
 Players in the scene won’t see this box, but it will block their path.

 When you design models that are meant for players to walk around in, you need to keep in mind the following reference measurements: